azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 same problem with "capital wins" or "distribution wins." these are true but incomplete. they're tautologies, they describe outcomes, not mechanisms. it's like saying "the team with more points wins." yeah. but how do you score?

-the deeper issue: all of these assdume a stable game. the game isn't stable. that's the whole point.
+the deeper issue: all of these assume a stable game. the game isn't stable. that's the whole point.

 ## So What?